 Figure 4.2.6-1: AN Release procedure

 1. If there is some confirmed (R)AN conditions (e.g. Radio Link Failure) or for other (R)AN internal reason, the (R)AN may decide to initiate the UE context release in the (R)AN.
 In this case, the (R)AN sends an N2 UE Context Release Request (Cause, List of PDU Session ID(s) with active N3 user plane) message to the AMF.
 Cause indicates the reason for the release (e.g. AN Link Failure, O&M intervention, unspecified failure, etc.).
 The List of PDU Session ID(s) indicates the PDU Sessions served by (R)AN of the UE.
 This step is described in TS 38.413 [10], clause 8.3.2 "UE Context Release Request (gNB initiated)".
+If the reason for the release is that the RAN received Release Assistance Indicator in Access Stratum as defined in TS 36.321 [X1], the RAN should not immediately release the RRC connection, instead send N2 UE Context Release Request with appropriate cause value e.g. user inactivity.